Belmekki-Hassan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-READEME for the shell redirections tasks
+All the tasks are done correctly, all bugs have been solved